As far as corporate culture is concerned, “change” is the dirtiest word in the dictionary.

 Let’s look at how this plays out when management decides to reshape the existing cultural framework.

 Instead of riding off peacefully into the sunset, culture always launches a fight for survival.
-The battle begins with the existing culture insisting on its right to set the rules for change.
-This is a trap ...
+The battle begins with ...